Majority of Japanese university students don't read books for pleasure, poll shows | The Japan Times

 A majority of university students in Japan do not read books for pleasure, an annual survey by the National Federation of University Co-operative Associations showed Tuesday.

-In the 2017 survey, 53.1 percent of the students said they do not read books at all, exceeding 50 percent for the first time since the federation started collecting such data in 2004.
+In the 2017 survey, 53.1 percent of the students said they do not read books, including electronic, at all, exceeding 50 percent for the first time since the federation started collecting such data in 2004.

-“An increasing number of students have not developed the habit of reading until they are in high school.
+“An increasing number of students have not developed the habit of reading by their university years.
 This had a significant impact on the survey results,” said Koji Hamajima, an associate professor at Doshisha University who analyzed the survey data.

 The number of students who said they do not read at all for pleasure rose 4 percentage points from the previous year and was up 18.6 points over the past five years.